VolliBinJackson/Mandelbrot_Cantor-Dust_fractals/README.md

 ﻿# Mandelbrot_Cantor-Dust_fractals

-In this small project I have tried and implemented the Cantor-Dust fractal first, then afterwards the tougher one, Mandelbrotset on my own.
+In this small project I have tried and implemented the Cantor-Dust fractal first, then afterwards the tougher one, the Mandelbrotset.

 Here are some descriptions regarding both fractals: